keepsimple logo

 Step 4: UX Core biases match with UXCG questions.

-Thus, 7,665 possible links of questions with biases were analyzed.
+Thus, 7,665 possible links of questions with biases were manually analyzed.

 On average, it took me 45 minutes to match one bias with all the questions.
 The difficulty was in the extreme complexity of modeling due to the constant change of context.
-I could spend 3 minutes analyzing bias in two semantically similar information-related questions and then 10 minutes forgetting the previous questions and thinking about "release efficiency" or something completely different.
+I could spend 3 minutes analyzing bias in two semantically similar information-related questions and then 10 minutes forgetting the previous questions and then thinking about something completely different.
 The hardest part of all this was keeping the focus on the task at hand.
-The brain was ready to literally do anything but not do what was needed.
-I asked myself, "why am I doing this?" a million times.
-Another complication was the fact that I did not allow myself to continue working if I felt tired.
-I didn't want my laziness or tiredness to affect the quality of my task in any way, so I forced myself to run to relax and get back to work.
-So, from mid-December to mid-January, I casually ran about 120 kilometers :-))
+The brain was ready to do anything literally but not do what I needed.

 By January 7, I had completed the matching, having spent 80 hours on this task and more than 100 hours on the project as a whole.